 I was born in Bristol and have lived here for most of my life.
-I have been a professional actor since 2004 and during that period I have been involved in a diverse range of performance projects.
+Professional actor since 2004.

 “All three performers excel here… Gerard Cooke does his best work this reviewer has seen as James, a febrile, frightened creature who has been trying to suppress his own gifts and the dark memories they bring back.”